Shipping Glossary

 Signature Confirmation

-What signature confirmation is, when to use it, and how it protects your shipments.
+What signature confirmation is, when to use it, what each carrier charges, and how it protects your shipments and your bottom line.

 What Is Signature Confirmation?

 Signature confirmation comes in several levels depending on the carrier.
 Standard signature confirmation requires any person at the address to sign.
 Adult signature requires someone 21 or older to sign and show ID, which is mandatory for certain items like alcohol and firearms.
 Direct signature requires the specific addressee to sign.
-When no one is available to sign, the carrier will typically make multiple delivery attempts and may leave a notice for the recipient to pick up the package at a local facility.
-Signature confirmation adds $3-6 to the shipping cost depending on the carrier and type of signature required.
+When no one is available to sign, the carrier typically makes multiple delivery attempts and may leave a notice for the recipient to pick up the package at a local facility.
+Signature confirmation adds roughly $3-8 to the cost depending on the carrier and the level of signature required.
+That fee is small next to the value it protects: one prevented loss on a $200 order pays for the signature upgrade on dozens of shipments.

 Why It Matters